-With a passion for mathematics and teaching, Olivia has tutored ten children, ages 8-18, consistently over the last five years.
+With a passion for mathematics and teaching, Olivia has taught high school mathematics for the 2024-25 school year.
+Between 2019 and 2024, Olivia tutored ten children, ages 8-18, consistently.
 She enjoys helping students connect the dots and scaffold learning to increase both understanding and student confidence.

 Olivia instructed undergraduate Information students in designing and conducting mixed methods research, including interviews, surveys, and user testing.
 She guided them in coding qualitative data, analyzing it through affinity diagramming, and effectively communicating findings via personas, scenarios, and data visualizations.